-FFIs were only marked with bits 3, 6, 12, and 15 (Course Point, Reaction Wheel Desaturation Events, Straylight, and Bad Calibration Exclude).
-Only one FFI is affected by each momentum dump.
-There are no WCS coordinates for FFIs that coincide with momentum dumps.
+FFIs were only marked with bits 3, 6, 8, 12, and 15 (Coarse Point, Reaction Wheel Desaturation Events, Manual Exclude, Straylight, and Bad Calibration Exclude).
+Only one

-Figure 4: Median absolute deviation (MAD) for the two-minute cadence data from Sector 29, showing the performance of the corrending after identifying Manual Exclude data quality flags.
+Figure 4: Median absolute deviation (MAD) for the two-minute cadence data from Sector 40, showing the performance of the cotrending after identifying Manual Exclude data quality flags.
 The MAD is calculated in each cadence across stars with flux variations less than 1% for both the PA (red) and PDC (blue) light curves, where each light curve is normalized by its median flux value.
 The scatter in the PA light curves is much higher than that for the PDC light curves, and the outliers in the PA light curves are largely absent from the PDC light curves due to the use of the anomaly flags.